eamz-DSL/ScattererMASKED/README.md

 ScatteredMASKED is a Python script that generates visually stunning scattered images by combining a mask image and a set of input images.
 Each scattered image is unique and visually appealing, making it perfect for creating artistic effects or enhancing design projects.

+- THIS CODE IS MEANT TO BE USED WITH SPRITE SIZED IMAGES (EMOJIS, VIDEO GAME SPRITES, SMALL IMAGES)

 ## Features

 - **Random Scatter**: The script randomly scatters portions of input images across a mask image, creating a natural and dynamic effect.